silver-sat/rpi-flight-software/testing-procedure.md

 6. Old startup logs are at `.startup.log.1`, `.startup.log.2`, etc. so you can see what happened during previous payload bootups.
 The last 10 log files are retained.

 7. The raspberry pi will shutdown as soon as the tweet or photo mode program has run.
-To stop this from happening, kill the .startup.sh process: pkill -9 -f .startup.sh
+To stop this from happening, kill the .startup.sh process: `sudo pkill -9 -f .startup.sh`

+8. To stop the raspberry pi from shutting down, create a `.noshutdown` file in the home directory.
+For example: `touch .noshutdown`

+9. To ensure the payload board takes a photo (with 120 second wait after boot), connect the three states pins on the side header (3,4,5) to GND (8).

-8. To execute the tweet or photo mode scripts on a raspberry pi outside the the bootup procedure change directory to the payload directory and execute `python3 photo.py` or `python3 tweet.py`.
+10. To execute the tweet or photo mode scripts on a raspberry pi outside the the bootup procedure change directory to the payload directory and execute `python3 photo.py` or `python3 tweet.py`.

 ## Testing configuration: Raspberry Pi without Payload board using WiFi for internet connection